BastianRuiz95/ucn-websocket-game-server/README.md

 ## How to Connect?
 To use the game server services, you can find the instructions in [This Guide (En español)](./ws-connect-instructions-es.md).

+To use the table score functions, you can follow the instructions in [This Guide (En español)](./score-table-connect-instructions-es.md).

 ## Installation

 ```bash